davidaramant/blog-content/content/post/tiledriver-part-1.md

 ## Procedural Level Generation

 Procedurally generating levels is a massive topic which I won't try to completely cover here.
-For a greater look at that fascinating subject I highly recommend the [Procedural Content Generation in Games](http://pcgbook.com/), a free online textbook.
+For a greater look at that fascinating subject I highly recommend the free online textbook *[Procedural Content Generation in Games](http://pcgbook.com/)*.
 After reading more about the theory, what we implemented in the first version of Tiledriver turned out to be a simplistic agent-based system.
 Take a look at a map that it spit out to see if you can guess how it was made:

 ![Tiledriver 1 Map](/tiledriver/tiledriver-1-map.png)